-- 4 5 Where a decision as to whether or not to give concurrence is not unanimous, the application shall be referred to the Group Manager Planning & Development.
+- 1 5 Where a decision as to whether or not to give concurrence is not unanimous, the application shall be referred to the Group Manager-Planning & Development.
 Executive Director Development & Governance. - 2 Consents determined by the Council meeting shall not be amended under delegated authority unless: - the amendment is inconsequential and minor, - the amendment does not address issues considered significant in submissions received during the original processing of the development application or - unless authorised specifically by the Council. - 3.
 The DAP will not determine: - Any application for which two Councillors have made a request in writing to the General Manager that the application is to be submitted to Council for consideration and determination; - Any Development Application generating objections of a significant nature, being those which, while valid under S79C of the Environmental Planning & Assessment Act, cannot be addressed by means such as conditions of consent, negotiated alterations to the proposal, mediation or by other means.

 Subject Code of Meeting Practice

+File No S43

 Prepared by Corporate Support Co-ordinator

 Reason Need to amend Code

 Objective To make minor amendments

+Strategic Plan Link Leadership by Innovation

-Councillors
+Management Plan Activity Councillors